arcaravaggi/remBoot/paper/paper.md

 Density (D) is linearly scaled with trapping rate, based on two biological variables and two camera characteristics: g = average animal group size; y = number of detections; t = survey effort (i.e. camera hours); v = average distance travelled by the species in 24 hours; r = radial distance to the animal; and, ? = zone of detection (Fig. 1; Rowcliffe et al., 2008).

-remBoot is the first package to implement REM calculations in R. The package also contains functions which allow the calculation of variance (standard deviation [SD] and/or 95% confidence intervals [CI]).
+remBoot is the first package to implement REM calculations in R. The package also contains functions which allow the calculation of variance (standard deviation [SD] and/or 95% confidence intervals [CI]; Fig. 2).
 These calculations are computationally inexpensive and can be applied to datasets of considerable size.
 Densities and associated variances can be calculated for one or more sites concurrently, streamlining the analytical process.

 ##References